Lebazoid/startup/README.md

 The map of Aldea features, well, a map.
 It also has no functionality, and may eventually be moved to the main page, but it is styled in unison as well.

 The "Get to Know the Characters!" link leads to a page where the 12 most prominent characters in the book are neatly arranged in a grid!
 This grid is complete with images of the characters, and will move from 3x4 on a large screen, to 2x6 on smaller screens, to even 1x12 on mobile phones screens.

-At the bottom of the main page, there are functional links to other creative projects I have done, complete with logos for the services they lead to.